DavidCalebChaparroOrozco/replit100daysofcode/README.md

 * Day 15 - All About the Loop
   * Make your games much more epic by adding a loop to repeat the game over and over...
 * Day 16 - Make it Stop!
   * Whoops.
 You made an accidental infinite loop...and nightmare.
 Introducing..."while True"...to make it stop.
+* Day 17 - Let's Cheat Continue
+  * Learn the `continue` command.
+An ideal component of building games AND build your first game that keeps score!